SHACHAR KARIV

 and Economic Behavior, May 2018, 109, pp.565-581.
 [Appendix]

 Abstract.
-This paper studies a model of intermediated
+This paper studies a model of intermediated exchange with

-characterize our model's monotone, pure-strategy equilibrium.
-Agents earn
+model's monotone, pure-strategy equilibrium.
+Agents earn positive

-a behavioral speed-bump, preventing traders from
+behavioral speed-bump, preventing traders from experiencing excessive losses

-experiencing excessive losses due to overbidding.
+due to overbidding.

 -